osshalakhina/mesto/README.md

 * form fields are filled with values that are displayed on the page
 * implemented editing of the name and information about yourself

+### Sprint 5, implemented:

+### JavaScript:
+* implemented display of 6 cards with a picture and description to picture
+* adding a card
+* delete card
+* like cards
+* enlargement of the card for viewing

 ### Tehnology:

 * HTML